Reactive-Network/documentation/docs/docs/reactvm.md

 - **ReactVM Processing**:

     - **ReactVM Exists?**: The system checks if a ReactVM already exists.

     - **No**: If no ReactVM exists, the system sets up a new ReactVM.

     - **Run ReactVM**: The ReactVM is run to process the transaction.

     - **Execute Transaction**: The transaction is executed within the ReactVM.

     - **Stop ReactVM**: After executing the transaction, the ReactVM is stopped.

 - **Transaction Receipt**: After the ReactVM completes processing the transaction, a transaction receipt is generated.

 - **Prepare Transaction for Destination Chain**: Based on the transaction receipt, a new transaction is prepared for the Destination Chain.

 - **Transaction at Mem.
 Pool in Destination Chain**: The prepared transaction is placed in the memory pool of the Destination Chain, ready to be included in a new block on that chain.

-## Personal ReactVM

-When you deploy a reactive smart contract, it will be assigned to a ReactVM.
-The ReactVM's address will match the EOA address used for the deployment.
-Every smart contract deployed to the reactive network will ultimately reside within your personal ReactVM.
-State can be shared within the ReactVM, allowing for interaction among contracts.
-While multiple RSCs can be deployed within a single ReactVM but generally discouraged.

-## Calling subscribe()

-Calling `subscribe()` or `unsubscribe()` from within an RVM will not produce any real effect.
-Use callbacks for interaction instead of directly invoking these functions within RVMs.

-## State

-The Reactive Network's state is determined by the collective states of individual ReactVMs and their connections to external blockchains.
-Each ReactVM's state is tied to specific block numbers and hashes from these chains, embedded within ReactVM blocks.
-This linkage is necessary for tracking and managing reorgs in the originating chains, enabling the network to respond to changes.

-## Dual-State Environment

-The Reactive Network features a dual-state environment to enable parallel transaction execution.
-While the EVM operates in a single-threaded manner, processing commands sequentially, the Reactive Network uses RVMs that can operate independently and in parallel on different cores or threads.
-This architecture supports the handling of various operations, including fund flows and token management, with each contract copy having its own state and execution context.

-Each [Reactive Smart Contract](./reactive-smart-contracts.md) has two instances with different states, both initialized in the constructor.
-The ReactVM instance updates its state when an event occurs, while the Reactive Network instance updates its state when you manually call its functions.

-As an example, in a governance contract, vote counts are maintained in the ReactVM state, whereas operational commands like `pause()` are part of the Reactive Network state.
-The primary logic resides within the ReactVM state.

 [More on ReactVM →](../education/module-1/react-vm.md)